Complete Salary Management Guide: 2026

 - Total payroll cost / Revenue: financial management ratio.

-- DSN transmission delay: regulatory compliance indicator.
+- DSN transmission timeline: regulatory compliance indicator.

 ---